Validate content in a data model (Beta)

 - In some cases, changing the source of the data model or an element.

-Deleting a relationship between elements
+- Deleting or modifying a relationship between elements

-Deleting a column that is available in a relationship
+- Deleting a column that is available in a relationship

 - Performing a CREATE OR REPLACE operation on a table or view.